 In these days of Ipads, tablets, smartphones, PCs, laptops and several other electronic gadgets, email communication has crept so deep into the human culture.
-Unfortunately, this “new” means of communication has not been properly mastered by many of us, even in professional email writing.
+Unfortunately, this “new” means of communication has not been properly mastered by many people, even in professional environments.

-This is most important for businesses and organizations where competition is fiercer; and clients should never be lost to unwarranted communication errors and mistakes.
-Hence, there is a huge need for the use email etiquette in professional email writing in order to ensure productive communication in business-business as well business-customer communications.
+This is most important for businesses and organizations where competition is fiercer, and clients should never be lost to unwarranted communication errors and mistakes.
+Hence, there is a huge need for the use of email etiquette in professional email writing in order to ensure productive communication in business-business as well as business-customer communications.

 For example, many companies send email replies late or not at all while some send replies that do not actually answer the questions of their customers.
 If your company is able to deal professionally with email, this will provide your company with that all important competitive edge.

 Why do you need email etiquette in professional email writing?

 It is high time organizations began to enforce email etiquettes for everybody working for them and not just the staff in customer service.
 These e-mail etiquettes are very important for a couple of reasons:

 - Professionalism: by using proper email language your company will convey a professional image.

 - Efficiency: emails that get to the point are much more effective than poorly worded emails.

 - Protection from liability: employee awareness of email risks will protect your company from costly lawsuits.

 What are the basic etiquette rules in professional email writing?